vincentvankrunkelsven/testing-editor/chapter1.md

 # Check out the structure of movie_selection

-# Select movies that have a rating of 5 or higher: good_movies
+# Select books that have a rating of 5 or higher: good_books

 # Plot Run (i.e. run time) on the x axis, Rating on the y axis, and set the color using Genre